mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

      FUZZAPI_PROFILE: Quick-10
    ```

-1. Add the `FUZZAPI_HAR` variable and set it to the HAR file's location:
+1. Provide the location of the HAR specification.
+You can provide the specification as a file
+   or URL.
+Specify the location by adding the `FUZZAPI_HAR` variable:

    ```yaml
    include: